Pet Friendly Homes in Boca Raton FL and Pet Restrictions

 I have talked extensively about pet friendly homes in Boca Raton FL for years.
 Please note, when I say Boca Raton, I am including Delray Beach, Boynton Beach, Highland Beach, Lake Worth, and the surrounding areas in Palm Beach County and Broward County.

 The answer is, no one may know and, then again, everyone may know.
 It's a risk you must be willing to take if you go into a community that is not pet friendly to your pets.
 You only need one person to know and tell.
 Your neighbor may just happen to see two cats sitting in your window or hear multiple dogs barking.
-Maybe they have nothing better to do.
+Maybe they have nothing better to do and maybe they don't like cats and dogs.

-What follows is a call to the HOA or condo association, and you have a problem.
+What follows is a call to the HOA or the condo association.
+Now you have a problem.
 Depending on the association, they can ask you to get rid of one pet (are you really going to do this?) or they may bring legal action against you.
 Who needs this?
 While it may be a long shot, I can assure you it has happened.

 Always, always check the restrictions before buying a pet-friendly condo for sale in Highland Beach FL, Boca Raton, Delray Beach or Boynton Beach.
 It doesn't matter the city or town.
 My advice applies to all.

 Pet restrictions can and may change from time to time.
 I've seen it happen where two dogs 25 lbs went to one dog 25 lbs.
 It was incorrect on the listing and vice versa.
 From zero dogs to two dogs.
 It happens.
-I've seen where management didn't know the correct pet restrictions!
+I've seen where management didn't know the correct pet restrictions either!
+You would think they would, but they didn't.

 Don't get caught falling in love with a house or, worse yet, putting down a deposit only to find out your furry friend is not welcome.